Studying in Norway

 Read more about the advantages of studying in Norway, find universities and university colleges that offer courses in English, and find out how to apply at studyinnorway.no.

-India is the second largest exporter of students in the world.
+Indians form the second largest group of international students.
 Indian students in Norway are mainly concerned with business, natural sciences and technology.
 Most higher education instituons and universities have Indian students enrolled.
 NTNU in Trondheim is the institution in Norway with most enrolled Indian students.
 In correlation with India’s increased activity in the Arctic, students and researchers are also present at the University Centre in Svalbard.